-Mildred said nothing, but deep inside, she cursed her mother's choice of suiter.
-"A master baker - you'll never go hungry," she had said.
-Although that part was true, it was a high price to pay for the regular rapes and beatings Mildred had been subjected to during their marriage.
+Mildred said nothing, but deep inside she cursed her mother's choice of suiter.
+"A master baker - tha will never go hungry," she had said.
+Although that part was true, it was a high price to pay for the regular rape and beatings.

 Twenty minutes later, with the soiled clothing and bedlinen piled in the corner waiting to be washed, Mildred returned to the parlour.
-The four girls were now at the table eating; Arthur had returned to the baking shed.
+The four girls were now at the table eating; Arthur had returned to the baking shed with his breakfast.

-"It will be busy today if the rumours are true," warned Mildred.
+"It will be busy today, if the rumours are true," warned Mildred.

-"What rumours, mam?" said Grace.
+"What rumours, Mam?" said Agnes.